bhagyas/awesome-alfresco/README.md

 - [Alfresco Visualization Tools] (https://github.com/bhagyas/alfresco-visualization-tools) - Includes dashlets to view and visualize content within Alfresco repositories using D3.js and Simile Project.
 - [ContentCraft](https://github.com/rwetherall/ContentCraft) - ContentCraft is a Bukkit style plugin for Minecraft that connects, via CMIS, to an Alfresco repository.

+###Wiki and Documentation
+- [Manual Manager for Alfresco] (https://github.com/loftuxab/manual-manager) - Create documentation and manuals system based on markdown inside your Alfresco

 ###Workflow
 - [Activiti] (https://github.com/Activiti) - Activiti Workflow
 - [Flowable] (https://github.com/flowable) - Recent fork of Alfresco Activiti by core maintainers

-###Documentation
-- [Manual Manager for Alfresco] (https://github.com/loftuxab/manual-manager) - Create documentation and manuals system based on markdown inside your Alfresco

 ###Other
-- [alfresco-mt-support](https://github.com/Acosix/alfresco-mt-support) - Adding missing multi-tenancy support for various subsystems and features
 - [Alfresco Tooling] (https://github.com/Redpill-Linpro/Alfresco-Tooling) - Common Alfresco tooling, scripts and test setups.
 - [Slack Bot for Alfresco] (https://addons.alfresco.com/addons/slack-bot-alfresco) -  a simple chatbot for Slack that connects to your Alfresco instance and provides some handy functionality